 Parallax scrolling has effectively taken over the world of web design.
 From large brands such as Hitachi and McDonald’s India to smaller personal portfolio sites, everyone is doing parallax.
 And why not?
 It’s exciting, arouses curiosity, and is an exceptional storytelling tool.
 Not to forget that it’s also absolutely stylish and deceptively smooth.

 However, before we write it off as a surface tool that is all show and no depth, here is our moment of reflection.
 Parallax scrolling not only drives sales but also improves SEO and customer experience.
-So, if you are wondering should you ‘go parallax’ or stay put, look at these 7 stunning effects that only parallax – and no other technique – can give to your website.
+So, if you are wondering should you ‘go parallax’ or stay put, look at these 7 stunning effects that only parallax – and no other technique – can give to your ecommerce website.
 Decide then.

 But first, let’s get the basics right.

 The term parallax refers to a change in the viewer’s point of view that distorts or modifies the placement of an object.
 Photographers know it well.
 The image that appears in their camera’s viewfinder and the one that comes out in the final photograph are never the same, because of parallax error.

 Parallax also has applications in astronomy as well as the field that we are discussing today: website design.

 In web design, parallax has come to represent all websites that are single-page platforms.
 However, in reality, a website that uses the parallax scrolling effect is employing a uniquely distinct technique.
 This technique uses the scrolling movement to make the foreground of the page move faster than the background.
 This distortion in speed creates a 3D effect and adds depth to the visuals.
 It can be used to amplify visual hierarchy, highlight CTA buttons, and create an overall effect of smooth transitions on the website.